-- A traffic description method accepted by both user and network.
-Currently ATM forum has chosen the Generic Cell Rate Algorithm (GCRA) as the basis of the user-network contract, as well as Usage Parameter Control (UPC) parameters at the user-network interface (UNI).
-The basic traffic parameters for VBR services are Sustainable Cell Rate (SCR) and Burst Tolerance (BT).1 - An efficient underlying resource management scheme.
+(SCR) and Burst Tolerance (BT).1

+- An efficient underlying resource management scheme.
 Such a scheme should allocate resources to each connection to guarantee its QoS, yet allow dynamic resource sharing.
-In this paper, we use a bandwidth management scheme [1] based on an edge-core network architecture [10] and Weighted Round-Robin (WRR) [11] [12] [13] cell scheduling.
+In this paper, we use a bandwidth management scheme [1] based on an edge-core network architecture and Weighted Round-Robin (WRR) [10] [11] [12] cell scheduling.
 The basic idea can be expressed as follows: - 1.
-Partition the ATM network into VC-based edge network and VP-based core network. - Ensure at least one CBR/VBR VP and one ABR/UBR VP between each edge-nodepair.
+Partition the ATM network into VC-based edge network and VP-based core network. - 2.
+Ensure at least one CBR/VBR VP and one ABR/UBR VP between each edge-node-pair.
 The VP bandwidth is semi-permanently allocated based on long-term management considerations.
-In terms of CAC, this is the total amount of available bandwidth for that VP.
+In terms of CAC, this is the total amount of available bandwidth for that VP. - 3.
+Achieve both bandwidth allocation and dynamic sharing by using both VC-based WRR at the edge and VP-based WRR in the core. - 4.
+Throttle the traffic entering a VP at the edge, so that the loss and delay in the core will be minimal.
+Consequently, per VC bandwidth allocation at the edge would be enough to guarantee end-to-end QoS, allowing the CAC decision to be made at the ingress edge without requiring information from other nodes.